Celiac Disease Treatment

 What is the Treatment for Celiac Disease? continued...

 Many patients with celiac disease may not understand the importance of life-long adherence to a gluten-free diet.
-Up to 30% of those affected do not follow the diet closely.
+Many of those affected do not follow the diet closely.
 People who are poor and undereducated are most likely to have trouble following the diet, as are people who were diagnosed when they were children.

 What if a Person Fails to Respond to a Gluten-Free Diet?